pingcap/tidb-dev-guide/contribute-to-tidb/contribute-code.md

 ### TL;DR

 1. Discuss.
-Create a GitHub issue or create a topic on the [developer discussion forum](http://internals.tidb.io) and reach consensus.
+Create a GitHub issue or create a topic on the [TiDB Internals forum](https://internals.tidb.io/) and reach consensus.
 2. Implement.
 Implement the change according to the approach agreed upon in the discussion.
 3. Review.
 Open a pull request and work with the reviewer.
 4. Merge.
 A committer of TiDB checks if the contribution fulfills the requirements and merges the code to the codebase.